roman-milk/roman-milk.github.io/inappropes-momnlaw.md

+===

- ****** Inappropriate Ch.
-02 ****** bysex4every1© As I approached the kitchen, I noticed Chrystal standing at the kitchen island waiting for her toast to pop.
+As I approached the kitchen, I noticed Chrystal standing at the kitchen island waiting for her toast to pop.
 She was wearing a purple bikini set and a white, vintage, crochet bolero jacket.
 Glancing through one of the windows in the hallway, leading up to the kitchen, I noticed Susan and her father sitting outside, having breakfast.
 Apparently I was the last one to wake up.
 When she saw me heading towards the kitchen, Chrystal quickly put her plate down and walked around the island towards me.
 Just before I was about to step into view of Susan and her father, the bitch cupped my crotch as she passed me by.

  "Good morning," I whispered, pleasantly surprised.